indigotree/www-bagnallcentre-com/content/whats-on/come-and-try-a-free-exercise-class.md

 Tuesday 7.45-9pm

+**Body Weight Circuit Training with Betty**

+_Body Weight Circuit Training with Betty is a great cardio workout, also working on toning and strengthening the body.
+A challenging workout, combining high impact with low intensity.
+Suitable for all abilities - the only competition is with yourself!_

+Friday 11.30am-12.30pm

 **Children's Yoga with Irina**

 _Children's Yoga with Irina are energetic and engaging classes where we will improve strength, flexibility and coordination while learning about our breathing and our bodies.
 Creating awareness, sneaking in mindfulness techniques, sharing plenty of laughter and always ending with a good bit of time for relaxation._